mohan-chinnappan-n/LX-Notes/backup/dataloader/README.md

 #1. create key; writes the key to conf/encrypt.txt
 bash dataLoader-gen-key.sh

-#2. encrypt password + security_token using the key in conf/encrypt.txt ; emits the encrypted password, which is need in step-3 for verification
+#2. encrypt password + security_token using the key in conf/encrypt.txt ; emits the encrypted password, which is needed in step-3 for verification
 bash dataLoader-pwd-encrypt.sh

 #3. verify the encryption of the password with the key